m3db/m3/docs/operational_guide/namespace_changes.md

 ### Deleting a Namespace

-Adding a namespace is a simple as using the DEETE /namespace API on an M3Coordinator instance.
+Deleting a namespace is a simple as using the `DELETE` `/api/v1/namespace` API on an M3Coordinator instance.

 curl -X DELETE <M3_COORDINATOR_IP_ADDRESS>:<CONFIGURED_PORT(default 7201)>api/v1/namespace/<NAMESPACE_NAME>